 - Pupils achieve excellent attendance and re-engage with learning including those with school phobia

-Kirby Moor School
+Kirby Moor Site

 The Kirby Moor site is situated in Brampton, Cumbria.
 The pupils are taught in small groups designed to meet their academic ability and specific Special Educational Needs and are often nearer to a return to a mainstream school or are preparing for post 16 placement in a mainstream college.
 The Kirby Moor main site seeks to mirror a mainstream school but in a much smaller setting with a great deal more support in place.
 There is a Nurture Unit for those pupils with more complex needs.